matthewjenifer/matthewjenifer.github.io/_posts/2023-04-29-my-second-post.md

 <h1>Yeah so..</h1>

-<p>I've been working on this blog for a total of 72 hours and I started thinking..building a blog from scratch can feel unnecessarily complicated.
-I say seem because right after that revelation was another one.
-And that one was purpose.
-There is so much more to building a blog "from scratch" then meets the eye.
-Allow me to outline a few of those things for you:</p>
+<p>I've been working on this blog for a total of 72 hours and I started thinking..building a blog from scratch can feel unnecessarily complicated.Right after realizing this, I understood why: purpose.
+There is so much more to building a blog from scratch than meets the eye.
+Here are some things to consider::</p>

 <p>Firstly, when you build a blog from scratch, you have to consider the technical aspects of it.
-This includes choosing a domain name, web hosting, and designing the layout of the blog.
-I decided to take the easy route and use Github.
-Because: Free.
-But honestly, it can be a bit overwhelming for someone who is not familiar with web development.</p>
+Choosing a domain name, web hosting, and designing the layout are essential first steps.
+I opted for GitHub because it's free.
+However, for those unfamiliar with web development, this can feel overwhelming.</p>

 <h2>Here's a list of every blogging platform I've used before doing it this way (the ones I can remember at least..)</h2>